 Offshore oil rigs are equipped with a hoisting system to raise and lower the drill pipe, tools needed to drill the well, a Blow Out Preventer (BOP stack), and a pumping system used to circulate fluids in and out of the well while drilling.

-The process of penetrating the sea floor and extracting oil and gas involves multiple steps in which cement, drilling mud, and engineering techniques.
+The process of penetrating the seafloor and extracting oil and gas involves multiple steps, including the use of cement, drilling mud, and engineering techniques.

 Pros and Cons

 Offshore drilling is a highly lucrative business, but it is also a highly dangerous activity with high environmental and health risks.

 Some of the worst environmental disasters the planet has ever seen were associated with offshore drilling.

 On April 20, 2010, the Deepwater Horizon semi-submersible Mobile Offshore Drilling Unit (MODU) exploded and caused the largest marine oil spill of all time.

 The $560 million offshore drilling platform spilled over 130 million gallons of oil (3.19 million barrels) into the Gulf of Mexico over 87 days.

 Fires and explosions at oil rigs have also killed 167 people at Piper Alpha, 123 at Alexander L. Kielland, 91 crew members of Seacrest Drillship, 84 people at Ocean Ranger, 81 members of the Glomar Java Sea Drillship, 72 professionals of the Bohai, 42 people at the Enchova Central Platform, and many more at Mumbai High North, Usumacinta Jack-up, C.P.
 Baker Drilling Barge, etc.